baile320/ctfs/leviathan/README.md

 ## Level 2 to Level 3
 Looking inside here, we again see a `setuid` binary called `printfile`.
 Running `printfile` alerts us to the fact that we need to give it a `filename` argument.
 Running `./printfile /etc/leviathan_pass/leviathan3` tells us that "cant have that file...".
 Hmm. `strings` and `cat` are no help here.

-I had to do some googling for this one, and I found out about the `ltrace` command.
+I had to do some googling for this one, and I found out about the `ltrace` command, which allows us to see what calls are made when we run a binary, like so:

 ```bash
 leviathan2@leviathan:~$ ltrace ./printfile /etc/leviathan_pass/leviathan3